Showing all 20 results

 The 14-hour course starts at 9 a.m. and ends at 5 p.m. on Saturday and starts at 9 a.m. and ends at 4 p.m. on Sunday.

-Included in the course:14 hours of teaching | the materials needed for the course | the firings | 2 brunch meals (breakfast and lunch) | a gift box (with samples of the materials used during the course)
+Included in the course: 14 hours of teaching | the materials needed for the course | the firings | 2 breakfasts | a gift box (with samples of the materials used during the course) Teacher: Giovanni Cimatti Language: Italian Download the programme in pdf format To confirm your purchase, you must pay the deposit or the full amount by following the procedure below.BASIC TECHNIQUES OF THROWING | Roberto Reali

 Working on wheel is an art that requires time, perseverance and a small group.
 This basic course, thanks to the experience of Roberto Reali (wheel potter in Faenza for over 50 years), will deal with the main techniques for starting to work on the wheel such as: centring, the cylinder and then the first forms derived from the cylinder such as the bowl, the vase, the cup and the jug.